zariff/bigdata/README.md

 # Big Data Project

-This read me file is inadequate, just like the project itself.
+This readme file is inadequate, just like the project itself.